Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Well, so glad to finally hear about her life.

-But I think that brings us to everyone's favourite section of the show.
+But I think that brings us to everyone's favorite section of the show.

-Where we thank a bunch of our supporters who make this show possible.
+Where we thank a bunch of our supporters who make this show possible without them,

 We couldn't.